-This Official Statement provides certain information in connection with the issuance by the Pilot Knob Municipal Utility District No. 3 (the "District"), a political subdivision of the State of Texas (the "State"), of its \$3,975,000 Unlimited Tax Bonds, Series 2020 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by the Pilot Knob Municipal Utility District No. 2 (the "District"), a political subdivision of the State of Texas (the "State"), of its \$3,500,000 Unlimited Tax Bonds, Series 2021 (the "Bonds").

-The Bonds are issued pursuant to an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District on the date of the sale of the Bonds, pursuant to Article III, Section 52 of the Constitution and general laws of the State, including Chapters 49 and 54 of the Texas Water Code, as amended, and a bond election held within the District on May 11, 2013.
-The issuance of the Bonds has been approved by a resolution of the City of Austin, Texas (the "City").
+The Bonds are issued pursuant to an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District on the date of the sale of the Bonds, pursuant to Article XVI, Section 59 of the Constitution and general laws of the State, including Chapters 49 and 54 of the Texas Water Code, as amended, and a bond election held within the District on May 10, 2014.
+Additionally, the issuance of the Bonds will be approved by a resolution of the City of Austin, Texas (the "City") anticipated to be adopted on July 29, 2021.